Unhošť: Transport

-The D6 motorway runs north of the town.
+The D6 motorway from Prague to Karlovy Vary runs north of the town.

+The train station called Unhošť, which serves the town, lies in the neighbouring municipality of Malé Přítočno.
+It is located on the railway line Prague–Kralupy nad Vltavou via Kladno.

 Sights

-The Church of Saints Peter and Paul is the landmark of the historic centre and the oldest monument in the town.
+The main landmark of the historic centre and the oldest monument in the town is the Church of Saints Peter and Paul.
 Originally a Gothic building, it was built in the 14th century and first documented in 1329.
 At the beginning of the 18th century, the church was rebuilt into its current Baroque form.